DJ Bliss: Career

 DJ Bliss was born and raised in Dubai and began his career while still in high school.
 His brother taught him how to play both the guitar and drums which is what he attributes for his love of music.
 DJ Bliss had a radio show while still in school and at the beginning of college.
 He was also in a band named KRAK (later changed to Cyanide) and also began to DJ at the same time, playing at parties of his friends.
 DJ Bliss used to appear on Radio One as a guest DJ on Teenzpoint.com and Crazyspin.com.

 DJ Bliss is known as one of the top DJs in the Emirates.
 In 2005, he won the top prize at a Middle East DJ competition.
 This gave him the opportunity to DJ at Ministry of Sound, a renowned nightclub in London.
 He has also spun at private parties for musicians such as Kanye West and Akon.
 He performs in clubs such as People by Crystal where he hosts his 411 Nights.
-He has also toured internationally playing at venues in Mauritius, Paris, Barcelona, Hong Kong and Malaysia.
+He has also toured internationally playing at venues in Mauritius, Paris, Barcelona, Hong Kong, and Malaysia.

-DJ Bliss, often referred to as the "Ryan Seacrest of the Middle East", previously hosted the show That's Entertainment.
+DJ Bliss previously hosted the show That's Entertainment.
 As part of his work on the show, he interviewed celebrities such as James Blunt, Nicki Minaj, and Paris Hilton.

 In late 2011, DJ Bliss released his first single entitled "Everything About You".
 He followed up in 2012 with the release of his first music video entitled "Let It Go".
 The video featured Canadian rapper Kardinal Offishall who also performed lyrics in the song.
 DJ Bliss and Offishall originally met in 2009 when Offishall was on tour with Akon.
 In late 2012, it was announced that DJ Bliss would be on the international judges panel for the 1st annual Dubai International Music Awards in November 2013 along with Hype Williams, SoFly and Nius, Woo Rhee, and Mokobé.

 DJ Bliss has been referred to as the "Middle East's representative of Beats" by Dr. Dre.
 In 2013, he flew to Miami to be featured in a Wyclef Jean song entitled "Mid Life Crisis", which was produced by DJ Bliss and Prince Q. Bliss was signed to Universal Music MENA and the first DJ in the MENA region to be signed to booking agency SKAM Artist in the US in 2015.
 DJ Bliss is also the founder of Bliss Inc Entertainment, an events and promotion company which includes Beats and Cuts Barber Shop based out of Dubai.

 Since 2022, DJ Bliss has been a main cast member on the Netflix reality television show Dubai Bling.